aceontech/aceontech.github.io/_posts/2013-11-27-how-to-parse-rss-podcasts-with-nodejs.markdown

 date:   2013-11-27 17:00:00
 categories: howto nodejs
 image: nodejs-logo.png
-words: 870
+words: 872
 ---

-RSS is still very much alive and kicking, irrespective of Google severing the umbilical cord from [Google Reader](http://news.cnet.com/8301-1023_3-57591616-93/rip-google-reader/) in July.
-It still powers much of the web's news sites and delivers thousands of podcasts every day.
+RSS is still very much alive and kicking, irrespective of  [Google Reader](http://news.cnet.com/8301-1023_3-57591616-93/rip-google-reader/)'s closure back in July.
+It still powers many of the web's news sites and delivers thousands of podcasts every day.
 But who wants to parse XML anymore these days?
 Here's how to get to parsing those feeds in minutes with [NodeJS](http://nodejs.org/) and the [feedparser](https://npmjs.org/package/feedparser) module.

 **Impatient**?
 [Skip](#parsing) to the code.
 **Working example code** can be found on [GitHub](https://github.com/aceontech/aot-nodejs-feedparser-sample) ([ZIP file](https://github.com/aceontech/aot-nodejs-feedparser-sample/archive/master.zip)).